Reconstructionist Rabbinical College: Since 1993

 David Teutsch became president in 1993.
-During his tenure the college strengthened its financial base and expanded its programs, publications, and facilities.
+During his tenure, the college strengthened its financial base and expanded its programs, publications, and facilities.
 The new series of Reconstructionist prayer books, Kol Haneshamah, was published under the leadership of Teutsch.
 Although RRC struggled to reach a $500,000 minimum endowment in its early years, by 1992 it reached $2.4 million, $14.8 million in 2004, and $19.7 million in 2006.
 Cantorial and master’s programs in Jewish studies were added.
-Three academic centers were established, The Center for Jewish Ethics (1994); Kolot: The Center for Jewish Women’s and Gender Studies (1996) and Hiddur: The Center for Aging and Judaism (2003).
+Three academic centers were established: The Center for Jewish Ethics (1994), Kolot: The Center for Jewish Women’s and Gender Studies (1996), and Hiddur: The Center for Aging and Judaism (2003).

-RRC had long been preparing students for a variety of rabbinic careers, including campus work, chaplaincy, and Jewish education as well as congregational leadership.
-Especially since the mid-1990s many students take at least one unit of Clinical Pastoral Education, a supervised program of training for clergy and other caregivers, often based in a hospital.
+RRC had long been preparing students for a variety of rabbinic careers, including campus work, chaplaincy, Jewish education, and congregational leadership.
+Especially since the mid-1990s, many students have taken at least one unit of Clinical Pastoral Education, a supervised program of training for clergy and other caregivers, often based in a hospital.

-During this time the college expanded its vision of modeling creation of a Jewish community for its future rabbis.
+During this time, the college expanded its vision of modeling the creation of a Jewish community for its future rabbis.
 From 1998, aided by a grant from the Nathan Cummings Foundation, a Jewish spiritual direction program founded by faculty member Jacob Staub grew.
 In 2007, on a completely voluntary basis, spiritual direction included 75% of the student body.
 The program includes individual meetings with a spiritual director, small groups, and in hevrutah (partners or dyads).
 Faculty member Barbara Breitman says, “Every spiritual tradition has within it the qualities of soul that people need to cultivate in their lives so that they can live according to a higher sense of purpose: generosity, patience, gratitude, truthfulness.
 Spiritual companioning needs to support people in cultivating those qualities.”

 The college marked a milestone in 2002 when Rabbi Dan Ehrenkrantz became the first graduate of RRC to become president.
 The RRC curriculum continues to be based on its civilizational approach.
 In addition, the college focuses on developing community and integrating spiritual growth with academic studies.

 In 2011 Sandra Lawson became the first openly gay African-American and the first African-American admitted to RRC.

 In 2013 Rabbi Deborah Waxman was elected as the President of RRC.
 As the President, she is believed to be the first woman and first lesbian to lead a Jewish congregational union, and the first female rabbi and first lesbian to lead a Jewish seminary.

-In 2015 RRC voted to accept rabbinical students in interfaith relationships, making Reconstructionist Judaism the first type of Judaism to officially allow rabbis in relationships with non-Jewish partners.
+In 2015, RRC voted to accept rabbinical students in interfaith relationships, making Reconstructionist Judaism the first type of Judaism to officially allow rabbis in relationships with non-Jewish partners.